Stocks rally, driving Wall Street toward rare winning week

 The vast majority of Wall Street was heading the opposite direction.
 More than 90% of the stocks in the S&P 500 were rising.

-Cruise operator Carnival was close to the front of the pack, steaming nearly 11% higher.
+Cruise operator Carnival was close to the front of the pack, steaming 11.2% higher.
 It reported weaker results for its most recent quarter than analysts expected, but it also said that booking trends are improving.

 FedEx rose 7% after giving a forecast for earnings this upcoming fiscal year that topped some analysts’ expectations.